SoftwarePhil/barber_shop/README.md

   to run:
   	 iex> BarberShop.Agent.start_link 2,4

-  (3 barbers, with 5 seats)
+  (2 barbers, with 4 seats)
   other params in BarberShop.Agent module

-  *note BarberShop.Server module can also be used if the Server alias is changed in shop.ex
+  *note* BarberShop.Server module can also be used if the Server alias is changed in shop.ex

   ##Shop Rules
   1. Barber shops have a set number of chairs in their